George W. Bush: Presidency (2001–2009)

+Bush takes the oath of office to a second term.

 Bush had originally outlined an ambitious domestic agenda, but his priorities were significantly altered following the September 11 attacks.
 Wars were begun in Afghanistan and Iraq, and there were significant domestic debates regarding immigration, healthcare, Social Security, economic policy, and treatment of terrorist detainees.
 Over an eight-year period, Bush's once-high approval ratings steadily declined, while his disapproval numbers increased significantly.
 In 2007, the United States entered the longest post-World War II recession.

 Domestic policy

 Economic policy

-Bush took office during a period of economic recession in the wake of the bursting of the dot-com bubble.
+Bush took office during an economic recession in the wake of the bursting of the dot-com bubble.
 The September 11 terrorist attacks also impacted the economy.

-His administration increased federal government spending from $1.789 trillion to $2.983 trillion (66%), while revenues increased from $2.025 trillion to $2.524 trillion (from 2000 to 2008).
+His administration increased federal government spending from $1.8 trillion to $3 trillion (66%), while revenues increased from $2 trillion to $2.5 trillion (from 2000 to 2008).
 Individual income tax revenues increased by 14%, corporate tax revenues by 50%, and customs and duties by 40%.
 Discretionary defense spending was increased by 107%, discretionary domestic spending by 62%, Medicare spending by 131%, social security by 51%, and income security spending by 130%.
 Cyclically adjusted, revenues rose by 35% and spending by 65%.
 The increase in spending was more than under any predecessor since Lyndon B. Johnson.
 The number of economic regulation governmental workers increased by 91,196.

-The surplus in fiscal year 2000 was $237 billion – the third consecutive surplus and the largest surplus ever.
+The surplus in 2000 was $237 billion – the third consecutive surplus and the largest surplus ever.
 In 2001, Bush's budget estimated that there would be a $5.6 trillion surplus over the next ten years.
-Facing congressional opposition, Bush held town hall-style meetings across the U.S. to increase public support for his plan for a $1.35 trillion tax cut program, one of the largest tax cuts in U.S. history.
+Facing congressional opposition, Bush held town hall-style meetings across the U.S. to increase public support for his plan for a $1.35 trillion tax cut program, one of the largest tax cuts in history.
 Bush argued that unspent government funds should be returned to taxpayers, saying "the surplus is not the government's money.
 The surplus is the people's money."
 Federal Reserve chairman Alan Greenspan warned of a recession and Bush stated that a tax cut would stimulate the economy and create jobs.
-Treasury Secretary Paul H. O'Neill, opposed some of the tax cuts on the basis that they would contribute to budget deficits and undermine Social Security.
+Treasury Secretary Paul H. O'Neill opposed some of the tax cuts on the basis they would contribute to budget deficits and undermine Social Security.
 O'Neill disputes the claim, made in Bush's book Decision Points, that he never openly disagreed with him on planned tax cuts.
 By 2003, the economy showed signs of improvement, though job growth remained stagnant.
 Another tax cut was passed that year.